Perturbing Isoradial Triangulations

 In two dimensions, it is standard to work in complex coordinates $z =x^1+\imath\, x^2$, $\bar z =x^1-\imath \,x^2$, so that the flat metric is An infinitesimal diffeomorphism $ z \mapsto z+\epsilon\, F(z,\bar z)$ thus amounts to a variation of the metric

-For QFT's in two dimension (in particular for CFT's), especially important are the holomorphic and antiholomorphic components of the stress energy tensor $\mathbf{T}$, which are denoted $T$ and $\bar T$ in the litterature (see e.g. \cite{francesco1997conformal}).
+For QFT's in two dimensions (in particular for CFT's), especially important are the holomorphic and antiholomorphic components of the stress-energy tensor $\mathbf{T}$, which are denoted $T$ and $\bar T$ in the literature (see e.g. \cite{francesco1997conformal}).
 In the flat metric they are

 The variation of $\log Z$ \ref{1stVarLZ} reads

 where $\tr\mathbf{T}= T^\mu_{\ \mu}=T^{\mu\nu} g_{\nu\mu}=T^{z\bar z}=T^{\bar z z}$.